rust-lang/rust-clippy/book/src/lint_configuration.md

 ## `initializer-suggestions`
-Suggestion behavior when initializers are present.
-Options are:
+Whether to suggest reordering constructor fields when initializers are present.

-- "none": do not suggest
-- "maybe-incorrect": suggest, but do not apply suggestions with `--fix`
-- "machine-applicable": suggest and apply suggestions with `--fix`

-The following example [due to @ronnodas] shows why "maybe-incorrect" may be the right choice.
+Note that such suggestions are not applied automatically with `--fix`.
+The following example [due to @ronnodas] shows why.
 Swapping the fields in the constructor produces incompilable code:

 ```rust
 struct MyStruct {